-Pleckgate High School students said hearing Joanna Millan talk about her experiences during the Holocaust had some of them in tears.
-The Year Nine students had a visit from Holocaust survivor Joanna, who lost her parents and a grandparent in the concentration camps and now works for the Holocaust Educational Trust.
+Pleckgate High School pupils said hearing Joanna Millan talk about her experiences during the Holocaust had some of them in tears.
+The Year Nine pupils had a visit from Holocaust survivor Joanna, who lost her parents and a grandparent in the concentration camps and now works for the Holocaust Educational Trust.
 Joanna, originally named Bela Rosenthal and born in Germany, was one of 140,936 Jewish people deported to Theresienstandt, a camp outside Prague.

 Joanna was taken there at just 10 months old and lost her mother in the camp six months later.
 She managed to survive in the camp and, after the war, was adopted by an English couple.
-Joanna told Pleckgate’s Year 10 students, who were also celebrating World Hijab Day, about her days in the concentration camps, her memories of the rations of watery soup and bread and the deaths around her.
+Joanna told Pleckgate’s Year 10 pupils, who were also celebrating World Hijab Day, about her days in the concentration camps, her memories of the rations of watery soup and bread and the deaths around her.

-Year Nine student Oliver Rigby said: “Everyone was so quiet listening to Joanna and it was eerie listening to her experiences of the camp.
+Year Nine pupil Oliver Rigby said: “Everyone was so quiet listening to Joanna and it was eerie listening to her experiences of the camp.
 We have been studying the Holocaust for around a month now but Joanna’s talk has had the biggest impact.
 It was something I won’t forget.”

 Kira Doyle said: “I was moved to tears and everyone was listening so intently.
 I admire Joanna’s bravery for talking so openly about it.”

 Kiah Page-Masterman added: “When you study history in class, it’s secondary information so to hear from someone who has experienced an important part of history in real life was emotional and moving.
 It helped me understand the Holocaust a lot better and to understand what people went through.
 It was a real eye-opener getting to hear from someone who lived through it.”